PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # The PySimpleGUI Cookbook

 You will find all of these Recipes in a single Python file ([Demo_Cookbook.py](https://github.com/MikeTheWatchGuy/PySimpleGUI/blob/master/Demo_Cookbook.py)) located on the project's GitHub page.
 This program will allow you to view the source code and the window that it produces.
+You can also download over 50 demo programs that are ready to run.

 You'll find that starting with a Recipe will give you a big jump-start on creating your custom GUI.
 Copy and paste one of these Recipes and modify it to match your requirements.